-The host computer communicates with the SDR radio using the SDR transmitter System object.
-You can supply the IP address of the SDR radio as an argument when you construct the object.
+The host computer communicates with the SDR radio using the SDR Transmitter System object.
+The IP address of the SDR radio can be supplied as an argument when you construct the object.
 The IP address can be any address within the same subnet as your host computer.
 The parameter structure, prmFreqCalibTx, sets the CenterFrequency and InterpolationFactor arguments.

 hSDRTx = comm.SDRADIFMCOMMSTransmitter( ...
 'IPAddress', '192.168.2.2', ...
 'CenterFrequency', prmFreqCalibTx.RadioTxCenterFrequency, ...
 'InterpolationFactor', prmFreqCalibTx.RadioInterpolationFactor)